-Prior to this offering, our sponsor held 5,002,500 Class B ordinary shares, or founder shares (up to 652,500 of which are subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised).
-Our sponsor will surrender and forfeit 150,000 Class B ordinary shares, and the representative has agreed to purchase 150,000 Class B ordinary shares for an aggregate purchase price of an additional \$500,000, in connection with the closing of this offering.
-The Class B ordinary shares will automatically convert into Class A ordinary shares at the time of our initial business combination, or earlier at the option of the holder, on a one-for-one basis, subject to adjustment as provided herein and in our amended and restated memorandum and articles of association.
+Prior to this offering, our sponsor held 4,312,500 Class B ordinary shares, or founder shares (up to 562,500 of which are subject to forfeiture depending on the extent to which the underwriters' over-allotment option is exercised).
+Our sponsor may surrender and forfeit up to 225,000 Class B ordinary shares, and the representative has agreed to purchase up to 225,000 Class B ordinary shares for an aggregate purchase price of up to an additional \$750,000, in connection with the closing of this offering.
+The Class B ordinary shares will automatically convert into Class A ordinary shares at the time of our initial business combination, or earlier at the ordinary shares, subject to adjustment as provided herein and in our amended and restated memorandum and articles of association.
 The holders of our Class B ordinary shares will have the right to appoint all of our directors prior to our initial business combination and the holders of our Class A ordinary shares will not be entitled to vote on the appointment of directors during such time.
 On any other matters submitted to a vote of our shareholders, holders of Class B ordinary shares and holders of Class A ordinary shares will vote together as a single class, except as required by law.

 Prior to this offering, there has been no public market for our units, Class A ordinary shares or warrants.
-We have been approved to list our units on the Nasdaq Global Market, or Nasdaq, under the symbol "VHNAU" on or promptly after the date of this prospectus.
+We have applied to list our units on the Nasdaq Global Market, or Nasdaq, under the symbol "VHNAU" on or promptly after the date of this prospectus.
+We cannot guarantee that our securities will be approved for listing on Nasdaq.
 We expect the Class A ordinary shares and warrants comprising the units will begin separate trading on the 52nd day following the date of this prospectus unless Mizuho Securities USA LLC informs us of its decision to allow earlier separate trading, subject to our filing a Current Report on Form 8-K with the U.S. Securities and Exchange Commission, or the SEC, containing an audited balance sheet reflecting our receipt of the gross proceeds of this offering and issuing a press release announcing when such separate trading will begin.
-Once the securities comprising the units begin separate trading, we expect that the Class A ordinary shares and warrants will be listed on Nasdaq under the symbols "VHNAW," respectively.
+Once the securities comprising the units begin separate trading, we expect that the Class A ordinary shares and warrants will be listed on Nasdaq under the symbols "VHNA" and "VHNAW," respectively.